 Lastly, I went to see how nuclear medicine was done.
 Nuclear medicine is quite different than radiology as it involves putting radiation, through an injection or oral administration based on what the radiologist is trying to get a picture of, in the body.
 The basis of nuclear medicine is the radiopharmaceutical, which is the combination of a radioisotope, which decays and emits photons (gamma waves) that can be picked up by certain detectors to form an image, with a pharmaceutical, which takes the radioisotope to the organ and helps us determine that specific physiology.
 For imaging the biliary system, for example, the radioisotope Technetium is labeled to the pharmaceutical HIDA, which is taken up by the liver and is actively secreted into the bile ducts, in order to determine if the gallbladder is obstructed with gallstones for instance.
 However, this means that nuclear medicine can take really long like between 2-6 hours.
 For a bone scan, the tech injected the radiation and told the patient to come back in 3 hours.
 Then, for 30-40 minutes, she was taking the pictures.
 The machine takes about 2-5 minutes to create, collect, and save each image; it can also take a movie as well.
 The tech emphasized the need for precision here because the radioisotope not only affects the organ targeted but everything next to it as well, which really raises the stakes.
 When Dr. Singh showed me the images and short movies, I was taken aback because I thought ultrasound was difficult to understand, but nuclear medicine was even harder.
 There was really no anatomy to help orient myself, so it was difficult to put the image or movie into perspective.
 However, it was special to see the human physiology as it happened.
 With a myocardial perfusion scan (MPS) in the case of ischemia (lack of blood to the heart) due to coronary artery disease, I saw that there was no issue with the image of the left ventricle in the resting state, but after treadmill stress, there was decreased counts of radiotracer activity in the left ventricular wall, indicative of decreased perfusion.
 I also was able to see a gastric emptying study in order to see if the patient is gastroparesis or slow emptying of food from the stomach, which can cause symptoms of bloating and nausea in diabetic patients.
 In the study, the patient ate radioactive eggs with Technetium and a sulfur colloid that attaches to the protein in the eggs.
 It should have taken only 4 hours for the stomach to empty the food, but it took much longer for the diabetic patient.
 Lastly, I also saw a thyroid ablation for an extreme case hyperthyroidism because hypothyroidism, which would be caused by the ablation, is a much safer and more manageable disease to have.
 The patient was put in a special room with lead walls and given pills containing radioactive iodine (I-131) that are absorbed in the blood.
 Through sodium-iodine symporters, the I-131 gets into the thyroid and kills the cells through the emitted high energy, low-range photons.

-This shadowing opportunity was done before I even started this medical blog, and I only recently found the notebook in which all my notes were kept.
-I remember it being such a great insight into the life of a radiologist as well as a nuclear medicine physician as well as a great way to meet patients and try to understand their symptoms for which they were getting images done.
-Sometimes, it was just to confirm a diagnosis while other times, the medical team truly had no clue and was requesting the image to help give them more insight.
-It was such a privilege to be able to shadow Dr. Singh at such an early time for so long, and I truly enjoyed every part of my experience, from spending time with the techs to interpreting the images with Dr. Singh to reveal the story in the patient’s body.
+Shadowing Dr. Singh provided such great insight into the life of a radiologist and nuclear medicine physician while also allowing me to meet patients and try to understand why they were getting imaging done.
+Sometimes, it was just to confirm a diagnosis while other times, the medical team truly had no clue and was requesting the image to help give them a fuller picture of the patient’s status.
+It was such a privilege to be able to shadow Dr. Singh, and I truly enjoyed every part of my experience, from spending time with the techs to interpreting the images with Dr. Singh to reveal the story in the patient’s body.

 “Information about Intravenous and Oral Contrast Used in CT.”
 Imaginis, www.imaginis.com/ct-scan/information-about-intravenous-and-oral-contrast-used-in-ct-1.
 Accessed 11 Apr.
 2019.